 “Dodd-Frank has made a significant difference, and it’s therefore understandable that this is not so much on the front burner for the Department of Justice as it once was,” said Darrell Duffie, a finance professor at Stanford University in California, who researches the structure of over-the-counter derivatives markets.
 “The grip of the major dealers on the over-the-counter market is dramatically loosened by Dodd-Frank.”

-The Justice Department examined whether banks conspired to use Markit to maintain their dominance in credit-default swaps and prevent new players from gaining a foothold, said the people.
+The Justice Department examined whether banks conspired to use Markit to maintain their dominance in credit-default swaps and prevent new players from gaining a foothold, the people said.
 The probe was civil, according to one of the people.
 That means if the government were to pursue a case, the goal would be to end anticompetitive practices rather than imposing criminal penalties.

 Dodd-Frank and Commodity Futures Trading Commission rules created under the law have weakened Markit’s ability to limit which companies can obtain its licenses to trade the contracts or offer clearing services, Duffie said.